opensearch-project/documentation-website/_observing-your-data/alerting/monitors.md

 Steps to create a trigger differ depending on whether you chose **Visual editor**, **Extraction query editor**, or **Anomaly detector** when you created the monitor.

 You begin by specifying a name and severity level for the trigger.
 Severity levels help you manage alerts.
-A trigger with a high severity level (e.g. 1) might page a specific individual, whereas a trigger with a low severity level might message a chat room.
+A trigger with a high severity level (for example, 1) might page a specific individual, whereas a trigger with a low severity level might message a chat room.

 Remember that query-level monitors run your trigger's script once against the query's results, but bucket-level monitors run your trigger's script on each bucket, so you should create a trigger that best fits the monitor you chose.
 If you want to run multiple scripts, you must create multiple triggers.